-It's 7.30am and we're heading across Delhi to visit the city's wholesale fruit market.
+It's 7.30am and we're driving across Delhi to visit the city's wholesale fruit market.

-We've already been to the Mumbai equivalent and are tracing the final journey of New Zealand kiwifruit that has travelled all the way across the ocean from Tauranga to Mumbai, then two days by truck to Delhi.
+We've already been to the Mumbai equivalent and are tracing the final journey of New Zealand kiwifruit from Tauranga to Mumbai, then two days by truck to Delhi.

-On the way to the market, beggars come to the windows of the car when we stop at traffic lights or get stuck in the morning logjam of trucks, buses and auto rickshaws heading in our direction.
+On the way to the market, beggars come to the windows of the car when we stop at traffic lights or get stuck in the morning logjam of trucks, buses and auto rickshaws.

 It's hard seeing kids the same age as my 5-year-old daughter and 7-year-old son begging in the hot sun, their brutal life on the streets a far cry from my own kids' cosy existence.